kevinmtrowbridge/gr-tpms-linari/README.md

 The full stack trace is in the file ./CRASH_gr-osmosdr.txt

 I think, this is the same error as the one I just fixed, except for the gr-osmosdr package (which I had also installed from source) ... so repeat the above fix, to fix and reinstall this one as well ...

+# Success & hopefully profit

+So, after all this, it started ... and, once I moved the antenna to be closer to the street (10 meters transmit range, according to Google), it decoded 5-10 transmissions within as many minutes.

+See the transcript of the successfull run at tpmx_rx_running_TRANSCRIPT_AUG_22nd.txt